PanavMhatre/MazeSolver/README.md

 # MazeSolver

 My creation of a maze solver that can solve any maze with recursion.
-It uses java and feel free to upload your own maze.
+This can solve any text maze you can throw at it in seconds using code.
+How cool is that!
+It uses java and feel free to upload your own maze to see if it can solve it.
 Check it out!
+Make sure to run the whole folder!

 Contributions are welcome!
 To contribute: